top of page

 The Wild Flower Meadow

-From the Cairn Garden you cross bridges over the new planting of the Cut and reach the Canal at the edge of the Wild Flower Meadow.
+From the Cairn Garden you cross bridges to reach The Canal at the edge of the Wild Flower Meadow.

-The canal connects the two brooks and is important for the flood defenses of the property as it allows water to be diverted from the brook which flows in front of the house to the one that flows down past the café.
+The canal connects the two brooks and is important for the flood defenses of the property as it allows water to be diverted from the leat which flows in front of the house to the brook that flows down past the café.

-Follow a stream-side walk bordered by an avenue of Poplars and other trees and shrubs, then cross the Meadow to climb to the top of the Spiral Mound and feel like the king of the castle!
-From the mound, you have the best view of the wild flower meadow and grass meadow.
-Both meadows were originally sown with wild flowers but only the area where the wild flowers have flourished had the top soil removed first.
-Incidentally, if you're standing on the spiral mound looking down, you're standing on that top soil!
+Follow a stream-side walk bordered by an avenue of Aspen Poplars and climb to the top of the Spiral Mound to feel like the king of the castle!
+From the mound, you have the best view of the wild flower meadow.
+From here, you also have a great view along the length of the new rill, through the rose pergola and to the distant hills.

-Continue along the pathway next to the brook and you will reach the end point of the garden which is where the two brooks that feed the property meet - Sour Brook which comes in from your left and Curl Brook that is straight ahead.
+Continue along the pathway next to the brook and you will reach the point where the two brooks that feed the property meet - Sour Brook which comes in from your left and Curl Brook that is straight ahead.

-Carry on round on the path and you will enter a more wooded section of the garden that will ultimately lead you back to the start point.
+Carry on round the path and you enter a woodland setting which leads you back to the start.

 waterlovingplants.jpg